Summer Special: 20% off when you bundle window & gutter cleaning — plus pressure washing, soft wash & roof cleaning!

 D&D Home Services

-Get your free, no-obligation quote today.
+Sealing season runs through early fall — get your free, itemized quote before the calendar fills up.
 Serving Kitchener, Waterloo, Cambridge & Guelph.